 I used to give a fuck about everything.
 I would get angry and frustrated at the smallest things, and like most people, I was extremely attached to what other people thought, said, and did.

-That was until I began a serious practice of meditation and mindfulness.
-At that point I started conditioning myself NOT to react.
-I began to watch my thoughts without being led by them.
-To feel my emotions without being controlled by them.
-I also made a conscious effort to stop being triggered by the things that annoyed me about other people.
-Whenever anyone said or did something I didn’t like, I would let it go instantly without holding on to it, or letting it build up into something big in my mind.
+That was until I made a conscious effort to stop being triggered by the things that annoyed me about other people.
+Whenever anyone said or did something I didn’t like, I would instantly let it go instead of analyzing it to death, or letting it build up into something big in my mind.

 This was extremely difficult at first, and I was definitely triggered by a lot of things along the way, but now it’s become easy and effortless.
 It’s 2nd nature.
 I rarely get triggered by anything.
 Even if someone says something intended to annoy or trigger me I don’t care and I don’t respond.